-The corrupted system and greedy officials of Qing, plus Qianlong Emperor’s huge expenses himself, those large-scale imperial tours cost large numbers of money.
+With the corrupted system and greedy officials of Qing, plus the emperor’s huge expenses himself, those large-scale imperial tours cost large numbers of money.

-Besides, because of the construction of many fancy palaces and suppressing of some uprising forces in his late years, Qianlong Emperor spent out most of the money from the national treasury.
+Besides, because of the construction of many fancy palaces and suppressing of some uprising forces in his late years, Qianlong spent most of the money from the national treasury.

 Part of "Qianlong Emperor's Southern Inspection Tour" (Qianlong Nan Xun Tu), Painted by Xu Yang in 1751 — National Museum of China

-When he was 85 years old, Qianlong Emperor abdicated the throne to his son.
+When he was 85 years old, Qianlong abdicated the throne to his son.
 Due to respect, he didn’t want to be a longer reigning monarch than his grandfather the Kangxi Emperor.
-But Qianlong still obtained absolute power, until he passed away three years later.
+But he still obtained absolute power, until he passed away three years later.

 He left for his son Yong Yan a lagged behind and relatively poverty empire that had large numbers of corrupted officials and many uprising armies nationwide.

 Qianlong was a brilliant person and a very lucky monarch in the history of China, who gained everything smoothly: the throne, a rich empire, and long and healthy life.

 Maybe it was not fair to let him take too much responsibility for Qing Empire’s lagging behind the western world in the 19th century.
 But in an empire where the emperor had absolute centralized power, the vision and action of the monarch were of great importance.